What Online Marketing Tactics to Use?

 Driving these visitors to your site can be done in many different ways, and we’ve outlined here the pros and cons of each method – follow the links below or to the right to find out more:

 Search Engine Optimisation (SEO): the majority of your site visitors will come from an online search, which is usually Google.
-So how do you get a high ranking on Google and attract relevant clicks through to your site?
+So how do you optimise your website to get a high ranking on Google and attract relevant clicks through to your site?

-Paid Search Advertising (Google AdWords): since search is a powerful source of visitor traffic, you may need to consider using paid search ads to drive potential customers to your site.
-How can you best manage your ad spend through data driven marketing platforms like Google AdWords?
+Paid Search Advertising (Google Ads): since search is a powerful source of visitor traffic, you may need to consider using paid search ads to drive potential customers to your site.
+How can you best manage your ad spend through data driven marketing platforms like Google Ads (AdWords)?

 Local Search Marketing: if your business targets a local market, how can you target this audience using tools like Google My Business and other local directory sources?